On Store Languages of Language Acceptors: Applications to Right Quotient

 \section{Applications to Right Quotient}

 There are some nice applications of the results in this paper.
-One is addressed here.
+For example, it was shown in \cite{DLTJournalIJFCS} that it is decidable whether the language accepted by a one-way reversal-bounded pushdown automaton is dense (the set of subwords is equal to $\Sigma^*$).
+Furthermore, this problem is also decidable for nondeterministic Turing machines with a one-way read-only input tape and a reversal-bounded worktape \cite{DenseJALC} (using Proposition \ref{TMReg} proven here).
+Also, certain applications to problems in the area of verification and model checking are presented in \cite{StoreApplications}.
+Another application is addressed here.

-A general proof is exhibited whereby it is shown that any deterministic automata class $\MFam$ obtained from store types, where the nondeterministic machines with the same store types only accepts regular store languages, then $\MFam$ is closed under right quotient with regular languages.
+A general proof is exhibited whereby it is shown that any deterministic automata class $\MFam$ obtained from so-called ``readable'' store types, where the nondeterministic machines with the same store types only have regular store languages, then $\LFam(\MFam)$ is closed under right quotient with regular languages.
 This is perhaps surprising since right quotient seems to be quite difficult for deterministic machines.

-\begin{definition} Let $\Omega$ be a store type. $\Omega$ is {\em readable} if the following are true:\begin{itemize} \item There are instructions to not change the store for any accessible store contents. \item At any point, it is possible to read the store one letter at a time, either from left-to-right (like a queue), or right-to-left (like a pushdown).
-It can be destructive (like a pushdown) or non-destructive (like a stack). \end{itemize} \end{definition} The first condition is enforcing that it is possible to keep the same store contents.
-For example, with a pushdown automaton, it is always possible to replace the top of the pushdown $X$ with $X$, thereby keeping it the same.
+\begin{definition} Let $\Omega$ be a store type.
+Define $\Omega$ to be {\em readable} if the following are true:\begin{itemize} \item $\Omega$ has stay instructions. \item At any point, if the store contains $y$ say, it is possible to switch to a configuration where the store can be read one letter at a time, either from left-to-right (like a queue), or right-to-left (like a pushdown). \end{itemize} \end{definition} The first condition is enforcing that it is possible to keep the same store contents.
+For example, with a pushdown automaton, it is always possible to replace the top of the pushdown $x$ with $x$, thereby keeping it the same.
+One could define a store type which is a pushdown with only push and pop instructions (the size of the stack is not allowed to stay the same), and such a store type would not be readable.

 \begin{proposition} Let $\Omega_1, \ldots, \Omega_k$ be readable store types.
 Let $\MFam_N$ be the set of all one-way nondeterministic $(\Omega_1, \ldots, \Omega_k)$-machines, and let $\MFam_D$ be the set of all one-way deterministic $(\Omega_1, \ldots, \Omega_k)$-machines.
-If $\SFam(\MFam) \subseteq \REG$, then $\LFam(\MFam_D)$ is closed under right quotient with regular languages. \end{proposition} \begin{proof} Let $M_1$ be a deterministic machine $M_1 \in \MFam_D$ with state set $Q$.
+If $\SFam(\MFam_N) \subseteq \LFam(\REG)$, then $\LFam(\MFam_D)$ is closed under right quotient with regular languages. \end{proposition} \begin{proof} Let $M_1$ be a deterministic machine $M_1 \in \MFam_D$ with state set $Q$.
 Let $M_2$ be a $\DFA$.
 A deterministic machine $M_5 \in \MFam_D$ will be built accepting the right quotient of $L(M_1)$ with $L(M_2)$.